 - How Many Times Has This Happened To You? a brochure for The Hitchhikers Guide To The Galaxy

 - no tea

-This game has become infamous for its utter difficulty.
+This game has become infamous for its ferocious difficulty.
 There were several puzzles in the game that helped it earn this status.
 One of them was the "Babel Fish Dispenser" puzzle, in which a player had to place objects around a room to cause a Babel Fish to land in his ear.
 Failure to complete this puzzle did not kill the player, but rendered the game unwinnable due to not having the fish to translate alien languages.
-Later in the game the player has to unjam a hatch on the starship Heart Of Gold, which requires one of the ten tools scattered throughout the game world.
+Later in the game the player had to unjam a hatch on the starship Heart Of Gold, which required one of the ten tools scattered throughout the game world.
 If the player did not manage collect all ten, the game was programmed to ask for one of the tools you did not have.
 Despite the many difficult sections of this game, it was still only listed as "Standard" difficulty by Infocom's rating system.

 This classic text adventure game has since been remade as a free flash 20th Anniversary Edition available here.